-Best Buy Co Inc is targeting an operating margin of 5 to 6 percent over time, the company said on Tuesday, as its new chief executive unveiled plans to turn around the world's largest consumer electronics chain.
+N – Best Buy Co Inc is targeting an operating margin of 5 to 6 percent over time, the company said on Tuesday as its new chief executive unveiled plans to turn around the world's largest consumer electronics chain.

-In a statement ahead of the meeting, the company said its short-term goal will be "to stabilize and then begin increasing its comparable store sales and operating margin."
-Over time, it is aiming for a return on invested capital of 13 to 15 percent, in addition to the margin targets.
+In a statement ahead of an investor meeting, the company said its short-term goal will be "to stabilize and then begin increasing its comparable store sales and operating margin."
+Over time, it is aiming for a return on invested capital of 13 to 15 percent in addition to the margin targets.

 In the last fiscal year, Best Buy had an operating margin of about 2.1 percent.
 The last time that margin exceeded 5 percent was in the fiscal year that ended in early 2008.

-Best Buy also said on Tuesday that it would pursue a plan to "optimize its store footprint on an ongoing basis," which suggested the company may look at ways to shrink or close stores, as some other big-box retailers have done.
-In late March the company said it would close 50 large U.S. stores.
+Best Buy also said on Tuesday that it would pursue a number of priorities, including a plan to "optimize its store footprint on an ongoing basis," which suggested the company may look at ways to shrink or close stores, as some other big-box retailers have done.

 The meeting gives him a chance to woo investors and to distance the company from Richard Schulze - its founder, former CEO and largest shareholder - who is trying to take it private.